danglam88/buy-01/README.md

    + Response: orderId as a string

-- POST `/order/redo/{id}` - Redo a confirmed order by adding all its confirmed order items to the current cart of the logged-in client (accessible by a client only)
+- POST `/order/redo` - Redo a confirmed order by adding all its confirmed order items to the current cart of the logged-in client (accessible by a client only)

+   + Request: orderId as a string

    + Response: itemIds as a list of strings